-Every year at Easter the department organises a Classics trip and students studying Latin will be given an opportunity to visit various landmarks of the classical world.
+The department organises an annual overseas trip and students studying Classical Civilisation will be given an opportunity to visit various landmarks of the classical world.
 Students will see for themselves the sites they are studying.
-In the Trinity term there is an E Block trip to a Roman settlement in Britain.
+There are regular local trips to Roman settlements such as Bath and Corinium, as well as to the British Museum.
 We firmly believe that getting to know classical culture on British soil and abroad puts the study of Classics into perspective and inspires students to think about the past.
-Junior Arnold Society also meets regularly to allow students to explore their interests further through activities and games.
+The Junior Arnold Society also meets regularly to allow students to explore their interests further through activities and games.